jacoby149/web10/sdk/presentations/ui_dev_pt2.md

 1. The developer uses web10RTC to show new messages instantly.
 2. The developer uses web10 encryption to encrypt messages.
-3. The developer charges premium themes with web10 devpay.
+3. The developer charges for premium themes with web10 devpay.

 ---